RealestCapybara/PHYS389/README.md

 Additionally, I would like for there to be a way to account for the possibility of damping on the spherical pendulum joints, and general friction due to viscosity of the medium the system is placed within.
 I would also like for the system to be able to account for imperfect spherical joints, perhaps with more resistance in some directions, or maybe fully restricted to one particular axis.
 Further, extending the system to also account for connected spring systems would be interesting, as spring-pendulum systems give some interesting effects.
 This would require an implementation of non-constant length and hooke's law.
 Given that the length and angular position are disconnected variables in the Pendulum object, this feels like a possible extension - but it would of course require thorough investigation.

 Lastly, I would like for more complex forces on the system to be accounted for, perhaps a more interesting, or potentially non-constant force field to account for more environmental effects like wind or external movement.
 This extension of the forces could even potentially implement electromagnetic effects, like the lorentz force; or even implement diamagnetic, paramagnetic, and ferromagnetic materials in the makeup of the pendulum system.

+## Licence

+### The MIT License (MIT)

+Copyright © 2023 Owen Wray

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.